 9. Respect the environment and others

-Ride The Track 04 Blanche – Serre-Ponçon resolutely falls within the category of events that respects the environment.
+Ride The Track resolutely falls within the category of events that respects the environment.
 In addition to the GPS guidance, participants are also invited to share cars in order to make their way to the meeting place.
 So as to reduce the quantity of rubbish at the refreshment points, all participants will carry their own reusable beaker received at registration.

 Through his/her registration, each participant undertakes not to leave any rubbish in nature and to respect it as best as possible.
 Furthermore, each participant will behave courteously and will stop any time this is necessary to allow walkers to pass on the paths.

-Every morning, 15 minutes before the start of the day’s stage, the organizers will conduct a briefing.
-All participants are obliged to attend the briefing.
+Every day after the dinner, the organizers will conduct a briefing.
+All participants are invited to attend the briefing.

 12. Insurance and liability